fraterrisus/walkthroughs/aethus/items.md

 | Depthane | 4x [Hardened Glass](#hardened-glass), 3x Tangrite Frame, 1x Depthane's Heart, 1x Depthane Ore |
 | Quarinium | 4x [Hardened Glass](#hardened-glass), 3x Tangrite Frame, 1x Miner's Bane, 1x Quarinium Ore |

-Focusing Lenses are upgraded versions of [Drill Bits](#tangrite-drill-bit), used in the Lost World and Magma Rifts to power a handful of mining lasers.
+Focusing Lenses are upgraded versions of [Drill Bits](#drill-bit), used in the Lost World and Magma Rifts to power a handful of mining lasers.
+Don't be afraid to craft them as soon as you find a drill that needs one; you can always [recycle](#recycling-station) any that you find afterwards.

 {% endaethusitem %}
 {% aethusitem 'Foucer Crystals' %}